viking-sudo-rm/draftnet/README.md

 ## How to run

 Our Python implementation of Draftnet requires the [tensorflow](https://www.tensorflow.org/) machine learning library.

-After you have installed tensorflow, you can run the feed-forward network using:
+After you have installed tensorflow, you can run our feed-forward network by running:

 ~~~~
 python train.py